kneath/kneath.github.com/_posts/2009-02-23-xcode-window-management.md

 ---
 layout: post
-title: XCode window management sucks
+title: Xcode window management sucks
 excerpt:
-  I posted some thoughts to twitter last night about how much the xCode window management drives me insane.
+  I posted some thoughts to twitter last night about how much the Xcode window management drives me insane.
 What I got back was a huge reaction of "it's perfect" and "this is how OSX works"  Suddenly I was wondering, am I just insane for thinking the window management is absolutely horrible?
 ---

 <div class="infobox">
-<p><strong>Hi, did you come here to tell me that XCode offers "all-in-one" editing?</strong> Please, don't send me an email.
+<p><strong>Hi, did you come here to tell me that Xcode offers "all-in-one" editing?</strong> Please, don't send me an email.
 This is addressed in this article if you take time to read it.</p>
 </div>

-I posted some thoughts to twitter last night about how much the xCode window management drives me insane.
+I posted some thoughts to twitter last night about how much the Xcode window management drives me insane.
 What I got back was a huge reaction of "it's perfect" and "this is how OSX works"  Suddenly I was wondering, am I just insane for thinking the window management is absolutely horrible?

 No, no. I'm not.
 It's horrible.
 Just because Apple built it, does not make it perfect.